mosip/documentation/docs/setup-steps-1.1.0.md

 * Once all above steps are done, you can trigger the Android APK build for your env https://github.com/mosip/mosip-compliance-toolkit-ui/actions/workflows/android.yml

-* You may need GitHub repo write access.
+* You may need GitHub repository write access.

-* Add values for the URL’s according to your deployment env
+* Add values for the URL’s according to your deployment env.

 ![](\_images/ctk-android-apk.png)